vbanai/ML-Technics-in-Retail/README.md

 Finally we check which are the products in the similar users' basket that are missing from the examined   <br/>
 consumer's basket, and these products can be recommend to the given customer/user with respect to the <br/>
 hierarchy created on the basis of similarity.
 This technique can be very effective in the field of DIRECT and  <br/>
-ONLINE MARKETING, if user profile doesn't change quickly and we have balance between sortiment and consumer <br/>
+ONLINE MARKETING, if user profile doesn't change quickly and we have balance between sortiment and  <br/>
-volume.<br/>
+consumer volume.<br/>
 <br/>
- C) ITEM BASED COLLABOARITVE FILTERING<br/>
+ C) ITEM BASED COLLABOARITVE FILTERING (Memory-based method)<br/>
  ITEM-TO-ITEM model uses almost the same method like the user-to-user one, just here we use rating distribution     <br/>
  per item.
 This leads more stabil rating (rating = buying) distribution, and we don't have to rebuilt the model <br/>
  so often.
 It can be a good solution when we don't have many users in the system.<br/>